Leafspring AFO

 Book a Foot Assessment Call (03) 9077 6414

-During normal walking, our toes clear the ground by anywhere between 5mm-20mm on average.
-This is why even a small crack in the footpath can trip you up!
+During normal walking, our toes clear the ground by 5mm-20mm on average.
+Even a small crack can trip you up!
+Dorsiflexion weakness, which hinders toe clearance, presents a hazard.
+This is where a leaf spring AFO (Ankle-Foot Orthosis) is beneficial.

 Prefabricated & Custom Leaf Spring AFOs